Bil'in: History

+Potsherds from the Hellenistic, Byzantine, Crusader/Ayyubid, and Mamluk periods have been found here.
+Conder proposed identifying Bil'in with the biblical Ba'alath, whereas Avi-Yonah suggested it could be Ba'alah, a place mentioned in the Talmud.
+However, Finkelstein and Lederman dismissed both possibilities based on their findings.

 Ottoman era

 Potsherds from the early Ottoman period have been found.

 In 1863, the French explorer Victor Guérin saw it from a distance, and described it a small hamlet, while an official Ottoman village list of about 1870 showed 32 houses and a population of 147, though the population count included men, only.
 In 1882 the PEF's Survey of Western Palestine described Bil'in (then called Belain) as "a little village on a hill-side".